Unil-SGC/unil-sgc.github.io/people.md

 [**Marj Tonini**](https://wp.unil.ch/geocomputing/home/people/executive-team/marj-tonini/) Director

-> Marj's research focuses on the development of innovative approaches to enable efficient learning from complex environmental datasets.
+> Marj Tonini is a spatial data scientist with a strong interest on geospatial modelling for risk assessment, mainly related to wildfires and landslides.
+Marj's research focuses on the development of innovative approaches to enable efficient learning from complex environmental datasets.

 [**Christian Kaiser**](https://igd.unil.ch/ckaiser/en/presentation/) Vice-director